 B-Negative is a comedy feature that tells the story of Barry who wants to have vicarious immortality through his children but finds he can’t have kids.
-His friend invites him to a private club, The Ancient Order Of Nocturnal Immortal Phlebotomists Of Albion, whose members live forever by sucking the blood of others.
+His friend invites him to a private club, The Ancient Order Of Nocturnal Immortal Phlebotomists Of Albion, a group of vampires.
 However, their membership is literally dying because of their rare blood group - B Negative.

 WHERE THE RIVERS MEET